im-ant/ProductivityLog/README.md

 ```sh
 bash src/quick_summary.sh
 ```
-which does the same thing but with the `--in-dir` hard-coded and `--date-range` set to the past 3 weeks from today.
+which does the same thing but with the `--in-dir` hard-coded and `--date-range` set to the past 3 weeks.